Signing the Return

 Question: How do I sign my tax return when I e-file?

-You can sign your tax return electronically by using a Self-Select PIN, an Electronic Filing PIN, or a Practitioner PIN.
+You can sign your tax return electronically by using a Self-Select PIN, which serves as your digital signature when using tax preparation software, or a Practitioner PIN when using an Electronic Return Originator (ERO).

-Self-Select PIN - Using the Self-Select PIN method, allows you to electronically sign your individual income tax return by selecting a five-digit personal identification number (PIN).
+Self-Select PIN - Use the Self-Select PIN method when you're using tax preparation software.
+The Self-Select PIN allows you to electronically sign your individual income tax return by selecting a five-digit personal identification number (PIN).
 The PIN can be any five numbers (except all zeros) that you choose to enter as your electronic signature PIN.

-If you are filing a joint return, each spouse uses his or her own PIN.
+If you're filing a joint return, each spouse uses his or her own PIN.
 As part of the authentication process, each taxpayer also enters his or her date of birth and either his or her:

-Practitioner PIN - The Practitioner PIN is a method that does not require a prior AGI amount or prior year PIN.
-When using this method, you must always appropriately sign a completed signature authorization form such as the Form 8879, IRS e-file Signature Authorization.
-Under this method, you may either enter your own PIN into the return or authorize your Electronic Return Originator to select and enter your PIN.
-If you use the Practitioner PIN method and enter your own PIN in the electronic return record after reviewing the completed return, you must still appropriately sign the signature authorization form.
+Practitioner PIN - The Practitioner PIN is a method that paid preparers use and doesn't require a prior AGI amount or prior year PIN.
+When using an ERO, you must always complete and sign an authorization form such as the Form 8879, IRS e-file Signature Authorization.
+Under this method, you may either enter your own PIN into the return or authorize your ERO to select and enter your PIN.
+If you enter both your own PIN and use the Practitioner PIN method when signing an electronic return, you must still appropriately sign the signature authorization form.

 Category: IRS Procedures